IgnitionWolf/wolf-api/README.md

 into a REST API, providing support by default for Laravel Modules, JWT authentication, user roles and permissions, custom error handling, and a guaranteed response in JSON.

-It's highly recommended that you use Laravel Modules to scaffold your application in order to maintain a properly organized structure, and allowing you to manage your API easily.
+While not required, it is highly recommended that you use Laravel Modules to scaffold your application in order to maintain a properly organized structure, and allowing you to maintain your API easily.

 ## Installation